HKUST-Aerial-Robotics/FUEL/README.md

 <img src="files/pillar.gif" width = "320" height = "325"/>
 </p>

-If you want to use your own environments, simply place the .pcd files in [map_generator/resource](uav_simulator/map_generator/resource), and follow the comments above to choose the .pcd file.
+If you want to use your own environments, simply place the .pcd files in [map_generator/resource](uav_simulator/map_generator/resource), and follow the comments above to specify it.
 You may also need to change the bounding box of explored space in [exploration.launch](/home/boboyu/FUEL/src/FUEL/fuel_planner/exploration_manager/launch/exploration.launch):

 ```xml